wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_redshift.md

 - A [GX Cloud account](https://greatexpectations.io/cloud) with [Admin or Editor permissions](/cloud/users/manage_users.md#roles-and-responsibilities).

-- A Redshift database, schema, and table.
+- A Redshift database, schema, and table or view.

 - If you are using a [fully-hosted deployment of GX Cloud](/docs/cloud/deploy/deployment_patterns.md), your Redshift cluster or workgroup must be [publicly accessible](https://docs.aws.amazon.com/redshift/latest/mgmt/rs-security-group-public-private.html#rs-security-group-public-default).